-- Is the (knowledge about) products, software or technology publicly accessible? - Publicly accessible means that the products, software or technology are available to anyone, with no restrictions on further dissemination. - If the answer is yes, you do not require a licence, go to question 3. - If the answers is no, it is highly likely that a licence is required.
+- Does the research solely use (knowledge about) products, software or technology that is already available to everyone? - Publicly accessible means that the products, software or technology are available to anyone, with no restrictions on further dissemination. - If the answer is yes, you do not require a licence, go to question 3. - If the answers is no, it is highly likely that a licence is required.
 Contact Institutional and Legal Affairs (BJZ) at kennisveiligheid@vu.nl.